Coordinate geometry and circles

 • Put $x=0$ into the equation of $(CX'D')$ to get a quadratic in $y$ (the radius of $(CX'D')$ can be obtained by calculating the distance from $C$ to the circumcentre).

 • Have faith that the answer is nice and guess the factorisation.
 The constant coefficient is fairly nice, so this isn't too hard.
-If it helps, you expect one of the factors to be symmetric across $b,c$.
+If it helps, you expect one of the factors to be symmetric across $a,b$.
 Spoiler: by some magic, one root turns out to correspond to the orthocentre!

 Of course, if you fail to guess, the quadratic formula should do the job.
 I was very amused when "invert and coord geom" worked for the second day in a row.